 It could be a spreadsheet or a report.
 Ask them to look through it carefully and to take note of any mistakes or differences they see.

-Discuss their findings to determine if they possess the necessary attention to detail for the job.
+Discuss their findings to determine if they possess the necessary attention to detail for data entry jobs.

 Problem-solving Skills